Feyerabend/vm/enkel0/README.md

 Now you can choose how to eliminate this.
 Should a flag be inserted which flags for when a `RET` has been generated, or should the assembler take care of the double `RET`?
 Or do you have another solution that could take care of this unnecessary extra?
-(Suggestion: take care of it through a "filter" *after* the assembly.)
+Suggestion: take care of it through a "filter" *before* turning assembly code into machine code.
+Otherwise you have to take care of such things as absolute addressing as the references changed with shortening the list of codes.

 In fact this could be seen as a "peephole optimization".[^1] These kind of "fixes" are among the easiest optimizations to implement during a compilation.
 And you could simply